Drev917/Kickstarter-Success/README.md

 # A Data Analysis of Kickstarter Projects
 #### Project Group: Habitual Calculators

-This repository contains the Kickstarter Data Analysis project files.
+This repository contains the files used in our team's Kickstarter Data Analysis project.

 Our group intends to determine the factors that contribute to a Kickstarter project’s success in several steps: